Plastic Surgery for Dog Bites

 The cost of treating dog bite injuries is typically covered by either medical insurance or by the homeowners insurance policy.
 It is important to realize that a number of procedures may be needed over the course of a number of years in order to achieve the optimal outcome.
 Some of the procedures needed for treatment of dog bite injuries may not be covered by many medical insurance companies.
 Dr. Naficy has experience assisting patients and their legal representatives in getting adequate coverage through their homeowners insurance policy.

-If you are interested in having Dr. Naficy assist in reconstruction of you or your loved one's dog bite injuries you may contact us to schedule an appointment for plastic surgery evaluation.
+If you are interested in having Dr. Naficy assist in reconstruction of you or your loved one's dog bite injuries we encourage you to complete this Surgical Consultation Intake Form.
 One of our nursing staff will contact you and conduct a phone interview to assess how we may best serve your specific needs.

 Patient ReviewsView »